ayinfly/cse15l-lab-reports/lab1.md

 ## Trying Some Commands
 * Now that you are logged into the server, try exploring using commands
 * Some common ones you could try are cd, ls, pwd, mkdir, and cp interwoven with file directories and names
+* These stand for change directory, list files, print working directory, make directory, and copy respectively
 * Try running these commands on both your virtual server and your personal computer to observe the differences in files
 * After this, you are done
 * Your commands should look something like this, but with file differences depending on where you are logged in: